qiboteam/qibo/examples/grover3sat/README.md

 Initially supported instances are of [4, 8, 10, 12, 14, 16] qubits.

-The functions used in this example, including gate by gate decompositions of both the oracle and diffusion operator are included in `functions.py`.
+The functions used in this example, including gate by gate decompositions of both the oracle and diffusion transform are included in `functions.py`.

 ## Create your own instances